mragilsa/alquran-web/README.md

 # 📖 Quran Web

 Quran Web is a modern and feature-rich web application designed to provide a comprehensive Quran reading and listening experience.
-The app gives users access to the full Quran, spanning 114 Surahs, along with audio recitations, translations, and various reading aids — all wrapped in a clean, intuitive, and responsive interface.
+The app gives users access to the full Quran, spanning 114 Surahs, along with audio recitations, translations, etc — all wrapped in a clean, intuitive, and responsive interface.
 This project was built using React, TypeScript, and Tailwind CSS to ensure a smooth, maintainable, and scalable codebase while delivering a fast, mobile-friendly user experience.

 ---